orionrobots/orionrobots.github.io/_posts/2010-11-15-more-amazing-lego-innovation.md

 <iframe width="420" height="315" src="//www.youtube.com/embed/Mw3dUbRfMSw?rel=0" frameborder="0" allowfullscreen="true"></iframe>
 </div>

-Innovations like this have led to responses with pure Lego, the culmination being the Great Ball Contraption - GBC - This video has trains, robots, and many ball moving machines:
+Innovations like this have led to responses with pure Lego, the culmination being the Great Ball Contraption (GBC) This video has trains, robots, and many ball moving machines:

 <div class="embed-responsive embed-responsive-16by9">
 <iframe width="420" height="315" src="//www.youtube.com/embed/NLOuTJEpeD4?rel=0" frameborder="0" allowfullscreen="true"></iframe>
 </div>

-The GBC is many contraptions made by many Lego clubs and fans, unified by a common interface and brought together at Lego gatherings where many are joined end to end to make a circuit.
-These lead to videos of smaller collections like this one, filmed in a way that makes it clear it has become obsession:
+The GBC is many contraptions made by many Lego clubs and fans, unified by a common interface and brought together at Lego gatherings where many are joined end to end to make a continuous ball-passing line.
+These led to videos of smaller collections like this one, filmed in a way that makes it clear that Lego contraptions has become an obsession:

 <div class="embed-responsive embed-responsive-16by9">
 <iframe width="420" height="315" src="//www.youtube.com/embed/n66N0A2VRyM?rel=0" frameborder="0" allowfullscreen="true"></iframe>